Here we comment on the energy efficiency status of sorting in some programming languages and recommend actions for improvments.

 By contrast, the work-phase of Quicksort (partitioning) has a strong serial character: parallel inplace-partitioning is possible, but complicated and costs extra read or move operations on certain input patterns, see for example Tsigas & Zhang.
 Parallel partitioning gets easier when 100% buffer memory is allowed, however, there are still challenges regarding work distribution due to random pivots, particularly when ties occur.
 From a practical4 point of view, it seems beneficial to not insist of parallelizing pure Quicksort, it is much easier to follow the approach in Java 8 and use parallel binary Mergesort (better Frogsort or a parallel Multiway-Mergesort with help of a LoserTree at the top levels of the divide&conquer process and switch to e.g. Quicksort (better ZacksortB) once a branch becomes small enough to run it on a single thread.

-In summary: parallel branching is easy, parallel workphase is harder: parallel merging is a practical approach to parallelizing the work phase in both, merging sorts and in the top-levels of partitioning sorts, greeNsort® algorithms help to lower the costs of parallel merging.
+In summary: parallel branching is easy, parallel work phase is harder: parallel merging is a practical approach to parallelizing the work phase in both, merging sorts and in the top-levels of partitioning sorts, greeNsort® algorithms help to lower the costs of parallel merging.

 C is quirky, flawed, and an enormous success — Dennis Ritchie

-C is a compiled language and many other languages have interfaces to C. C has a standard library function qsort
+is a compiled language and many other languages have interfaces to C. C

-which takes four parameters
+which takes four

 Limitations of the interface are: